maingauchegames/maingauche.games/content/devlog/20220809-stereo-boy-launch/index.md

 title: "Stereo Boy is released!"
 date: 2022-08-09
 draft: false
+tags:
+- stereoboy
+summary: In which we launch a video game
 ---

 We launched our first commercial title today!
 It’s called *[Stereo Boy](https://stereoboygame.com)*.